luketucich/luketucich/README.md

 # Hey, I'm Luke 👋

-### I'm pursuing a BS in Computer Science at UNC Charlotte.
+### I'm pursuing a BS in Computer Science at UNC Charlotte 🟢⚪
 ### Here's what I'm learning:

 #### Languages